FarronF/limerick-council-meetings/meetings/2022/06/20-Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise and Planning SPC - 11 April 2022.md

 living wage and moved out of the bottom 20% deprivation index all of which led to a positive

+effect on the health and wellbeing of residents.
+---
-effect on the health and wellbeing of residents.--- Members thanked Mr Lloyd Goodwin for the very interesting presentation and queried the
+Members thanked Mr Lloyd Goodwin for the very interesting presentation and queried the

 availability of funding for companies, how to address procurement schemes and what steps